Glen Schmidt, Professor Emeritus

 |SOCW 675-3||Community-Based Prevention with Indigenous Peoples: Creating Balance|

 |SOCW 698-3||Special Topics|

-Practicum students are required to take three electives, one of which must come from the two lists of courses immediately above.
-The other elective may come from the above lists and/or be taken from other UNBC graduate programs and/or from other accredited Canadian universities via approved transfer agreements (e.g the Western Deans' Agreement).
+Practicum students are required to take a total of three electives, one of which must come from the two lists of courses immediately above.
+The other elective may come from the above lists and/or be taken from other UNBC graduate programs and/or from other accredited Canadian universities via approved transfer agreements (e.g., the Western Deans’ Agreement).

-*Students may only take SOCW 604-3 Directed Readings course once for 3 credits.
+*Students may only take SOCW 604-3 Directed Readings once for 3 credit hours.

 MSW Foundation Year

 For those with baccalaureate degrees in related areas and two years of full-time previous human service experience, the MSW normally consists of 66 credit hours (two years) of study.
 The foundation year consists of six 600-level courses, two 600-level social work electives, plus SOCW 632-9 (MSW Practicum I).